 Qualifying gains are taxed at a 10% rate of tax.
-The amount of the gains that can qualify for relief is currently £10 million.
+The amount of the gains that can qualify for relief is currently £10 million during an individual's lifetime.

 Qualifying business disposals include:

 - qualifying shareholdings (broadly a 5% shareholding held by a director or employee of a trading company) - the whole or part of an unincorporated business - the disposal of assets on cessation of a business.